-- 001-002 Operations increased 7.9% or \$190,000 reflecting normal inflationary pressures associated with Personnel costs, the backfill of a Police Sergeant position and the reclassification of Sergeant to Lieutenant position. - 009-211 Police Reserves Program increased by 28% or \$1,858 reflecting the continued development of the Police Reserve Program, which is primarily funded by contributions. - 009-212 Special Events CENT Training increased 100% due to contributions to fund special events and anticipated police training that is CENT reimbursable.
+- 001-002 Operations increased 6% or \$143,120 reflecting normal inflationary pressures associated with Personnel costs and the backfill of a Police Sergeant position. - 009-211 Police Reserves Program increased by 28% or \$1,858 reflecting the continued development of the Police Reserve Program, which is primarily funded by contributions. - 009-212 Special Events CENT Training increased 100% due to contributions to fund special events and anticipated police training that is CENT reimbursable.